Sustainability in India

 Sustainability Initiatives in India

 - Energy EfficiencyAcross facilities in India, an advanced energy management system provides building operators with a dashboard that enables them to optimise energy use and identify opportunities for further savings.
 Sensors ensure lighting and climate controls are only used when buildings are occupied.
-We achieved a 10 % reduction in energy intensity for our operational fulfilment centres in 2019 compared to 2018, and we aim to further reduce energy intensity in these buildings in 2020 by 10 % over 2019.

 Our sortation centre in Delhi – where associates sort customer orders by final destination and consolidate them onto trucks for faster delivery – was awarded a Gold rating by the Indian Green Building Council for its exemplary performance on energy and resource efficiency.
 Constructed with locally-sourced materials and outfitted with high-efficiency plumbing and electrical equipment, the facility uses about 30 % less energy and water than a typical building of its size.